paulzyzy/YOLO-MARL/README.md

 # YOLO-MARL: You Only LLM Once for Multi-Agent Reinforcement Learning

-See our blog post here: https://agents.inf.ed.ac.uk/blog/epymarl/

-### Update to Gymnasium
-It became increasingly difficult to install and rely on the deprecated OpenAI Gym version 0.21 EPyMARL previously depended on, so we moved EPyMARL to use the maintained [Gymnasium](https://gymnasium.farama.org/index.html) library and API.
-This move required updating of several environments that were built to work with EPyMARL's `gymma` wrapper, including [level-based foraging](https://github.com/uoe-agents/lb-foraging) and [multi-robot warehouse](https://github.com/uoe-agents/robotic-warehouse).
-Alongside this update to EPyMARL, we therefore also updated these environments as well as [SMAClite](https://github.com/uoe-agents/smaclite), [matrix games](https://github.com/uoe-agents/matrix-games), and wrote wrappers to maintain compatibility with [SMAC](https://github.com/oxwhirl/smac) and added integration for [SMACv2](https://github.com/oxwhirl/smacv2).
-We hope these changes will simplify integration of new environments and ensure that EPyMARL remains usable for a longer time.

-To use the legacy version of EPyMARL with OpenAI Gym version 0.21, please use the previous version `v1.0.0` of EPyMARL.

-For more information on how to install and run experiments in these environments, see [the documentation here](#installation--run-instructions).

-### Support for training in environments with individual rewards for all agents
-Previously EPyMARL only supported training of MARL algorithms in common-reward environments.
-To support environments which naturally provide individual rewards for agents (e.g. LBF and RWARE), we previously scalarised the rewards of all agents using a sum operation to obtain a single common reward that was then given to all agents.
-We are glad to announce that EPyMARL now supports training in general-sum reward environments (for all algorithms that are sound to train in general-sum reward settings)!

-- **Algorithms that support general-sum reward envs**: IA2C, IPPO, MAA2C, MAPPO, IQL, PAC
-- Algorithms that only support common-reward envs: COMA, VDN, QMIX, QTRAN
+This is the official github repo for paper YOLO-MARL: You Only LLM Once for Multi-agent Reinforcement Learning [arxiv](https://arxiv.org/abs/2410.03997)

-By default, EPyMARL runs experiments with common rewards (as done previously).
+By default, YOLO-MARL runs experiments with common rewards (as done previously).
 To run an experiment with individual rewards for all agents, set `common_reward=False`.
 For example to run MAPPO in a LBF task with individual rewards:
 ```sh
 python src/main.py --config=mappo --env-config=gymma with env_args.time_limit=50 env_args.key="lbforaging:Foraging-8x8-2p-3f-v3" common_reward=False
 ```